Nanette Walker Smith, M.Ed., RVT, CVT, LVT, Darci Palmer, RVT, VTS (Anes), Barb Burri, MBA, CVT, LVT

 $175 ($88 for enrolled VT program students or those who have graduated within 6 months of the course start date, see below).

-* *NOTE: There is NO early bird discount date and registrations WILL CLOSE on Monday, November 5, 2007 at 5pm ET (USA) or earlier if the maximum number of registrants is reached.
+**NOTE: There is NO early bird discount date and enrollment WILL CLOSE on Monday, November 3 at 5pm ET (USA) or earlier if the maximum number of registrants is reached.

 * Students currently enrolled in and taking at least 2 classes or 5 units at an AVMA accredited or CAAHT approved Veterinary Technician Program may be eligible to receive a 50% discount off the regular rate for this course (upon verification of student status).
 You must include the following information in the comments section of the CE enrollment form in order to be eligible for this discount: your program director's name and contact information (email/phone) and school name.